 The operator of the watercraft controls, and is responsible for the watercraft's safe operation.
-He/she also has the responsibility to require that people, to whom he/she lends the watercraft to, read and understand this safety section Operator's Guide, the SAFETY VIDEO and the on-product warning/caution labels.
+He/she also has the responsibility to require that people, to whom he/she lends the watercraft to, read and understand this safety section Operator's Guide, the safety videocassette and the onproduct warning/caution labels.

-Ensure that all operators know how to swim and how to reboard the water-craft from the water.
+Ensure that all operators know how to swim and how to reboard the watercraft from the water.

 Boarding in deep water can be strenuous.
 Practice in chest-deep water before operating or embarking your watercraft in deep water.
 A PWC will not self-right if capsized.
-The operator must know the proper righting procedure as explained in the OPERATOR'S GUIDE.
+The operator must know the proper righting procedure as explained in the Operator's Guide.
 Make sure engine is off before rolling over the watercraft.